SaaS Magic Number: What Is It and How to Improve It?

 If expansion revenue is up but signups are down then you should focus on new customer acquisition and vice-versa.

-The higher your churn is, the more you’ll need to spend on sales and marketing to replace those users.
+The higher your churn is, the more you’ll need to spend on your sales and marketing engines to replace those users.

-If you increase your expansion MRR rate then you could actually achieve negative churn — which is when the recurring revenue you generate is greater than the amount of money lost to churn.
+If you increase your expansion MRR rate then you could achieve negative churn — which is when the monthly recurring revenue you generate is greater than the amount of money lost to churn.

 In this scenario, you could consider cost reduction since marketing expenses are lower when upselling.